pyscaffold/pyscaffoldext-django/README.rst

    tweak file/folder permissions in your operating system (e.g. the command ``chmod og-rwx`` is your friend, but you can also consider ``400`` permissions).
-Instructing the person installing your package to create a separated system account to run your web app, with limited privileges might also be good.
+Instructing the person installing your package to create a separated system account to run your web app with limited privileges might also be good.
 #.
 Provide extensive documentation on how your users are supposed to install
    and run your app (e.g. virtualenv installation instructions,